hyphacoop/two.compost.digital/static/markdown/growth-through-replication.md

 ![Dithered landscape image](https://two.compost.digital/growth-through-replication/gif-praxis-21.png)

 _All .gifs lovingly collected from the Kickapoo region of Wisconsin in July of 2021, in and around the childhood home of Liaizon Wakest._

+***

+_**Liaizon Wakest** grew up on an anarchist commune in rural USA.
+They can be found climbing into dumpsters from Mexico to Kazakhstan looking for trash to make art with.
+In recent years they have been focused on research into alternative technology and infrastructural anarchism.
+Find out more about them on [wake.st](https://wake.st)._

+_This piece was first published in Issue 02 of COMPOST magazine.
+Visit the magazine on the World Wide Web at [two.compost.digital](https://two.compost.digital)._

+_You may republish the piece under the terms of the CC BY-SA 4.0 license._